Who we are – What we do – Why we do it

 Our UK Association of HPV Vaccine Injured Daughters (AHVID) was established at the beginning of 2015.
 Families and their daughters from the north of Scotland to the south of England, Wales and Northern Ireland have joined together to give support to each other and raise awareness of the dangers of the HPV vaccines, Cervarix and Gardasil.
 The primary focus of this organisation is to assure our members that they are no longer on their own and by working together we can achieve so much more.
 In our opinion, these vaccines have caused many serious health issues which need immediate investigation.

-Our facebook group ‘Parents of daughters suffering long term side effects following HPV vaccination’ is an established group for families whose young people have suffered adverse events following vaccination.
+Our facebook group ‘Parents of sons and daughters suffering long term side effects following HPV vaccination’ is an established group for families whose young people have suffered adverse events following vaccination.
 Members are from countries worldwide who give each other valuable support and comfort in times of crisis.
 They understand what the families are going through and they share their experiences, good and bad, giving comfort and advice to one another when required.
 They have become an international family doing their best to cope when the world outside ignores them.
 Their aim is to be there for one another.

 Please see the photos of some of our family members – this only represents a small section of our association – but these are real people, real families who all share one thing in common – their daughters became ill following HPV vaccination and these illnesses have lasted for many years.